dennisliang01/CSE151A_Group_Proejct/README.md

 }
 ```
 led to a max_depth of 20, min_samples_leaf of 6, and a min_samples_split of 24, with train MSE 33551.06 and test MSE: 65080.17 on a tree with 1033 nodes.
 We chose the number of nodes in the decision tree for measuring the complexity of our model.
 Models with similar many nodes are not necessarily fitted with the same parameters as the combination of parameters (e.g. max_depthmin_samples_split, min_samples_leaf) can be different.
-For showing the fitting graph (figure 4) we recompute all models in order to obtain the train mse, and test mse values.
+For showing the fitting graph (figure 4) we recompute all models in order to obtain the train MSE and test MSE values.
 As this method is not based on cross-validation (compared to the grid-search library we used beforehand), but on a fixed split, it might lead to slightly different results for the optimal model complexity.
 However, we see that around 1000 to 1500 nodes are a reasonable model complexity.
-Thus, our model is within the area of the minimum of the test mse curve.
+Thus, our model is within the area of the minimum of the test MSE curve.

 This is the plot of our decision tree, which makes clear that it is  a rather complex model.
 ![alt text](image-2.png)